Kershaw Chill Review

 We noticed no issues with construction quality on the Chill.
 Generally, this is our experience with budget items from the major knife manufacturers.
 They reach the price point with down-graded materials and elimination of some amenities but still assemble the knife well.
 This makes for a well constructed product.

 When assessing construction quality, we look at tension and friction in hinges, locks, and the pocket clip.
-In these ways the Chill is right in the mix with the more expensive award winners like the Benchmade Mini-Barrage and the Kershaw Leek.
+In these ways the Chill is right in the mix with the more expensive award winners.

 There are no additional features on the Kershaw Chill.
 This is just an excellent blade that folds into its handle.
 Simplicity in action.